duneroadrunner/SaferCPlusPlus/README.md

 Like `xscope_thread`, `xscope_future` and `xscope_async()` are the scope versions of their non-scope counterparts.
 And similarly, rather than using them directly you would more often use them via an `xscope_future_carrier`, which is just a simple container for creating and managing a set of `xscope_future`s and their associated `xscope_async()` functions.

 And finally, the function used to obtain a (scope) [access requester](#tasyncsharedv2readwriteaccessrequester) to an access controlled scope object is `make_xscope_asyncsharedv2acoreadwrite()`.
 Note that it takes as its argument a scope pointer to the access controlled object, not a scope pointer to the contained object.
+Btw, scope access requesters are an example of an object type that can be passed to other scope threads, but does not qualify (i.e. would induce a compile error) to be passed to non-scope threads.

 usage example:
 ```cpp